 - transformation from community to Europeana data standard EDM; this transformation is performed automatically and will be monitored within the OpenUp! test platform;

-- enrichment by incorporation of multilingual metadata, in particular common names of organisms, addition of geographic localisation elements and scientific literature provided by BHL.
+- enrichment by incorporation of multilingual metadata, in particular common names of organisms, simple vocabulary generic terms and keywords, addition of geographic localisation elements and scientific literature provided by BHL.